 Create this diagonal design by running masking tape down the wall to create a sharp line between the different coloured bedroom paint ideas.
 Finish off the room with room decorations that will appeal to both kids.

-4. Divide the room with furniture placement
+14. Divide the room with furniture placement

-Having a shared bedroom doesn't mean you can try to create a sense of personal space for each child.
+Having shared bedroom ideas doesn't mean you can try to create a sense of personal space for each child.
 In this small kids bedroom idea the beds are placed on opposite sides of the room, to create more personal space for each child.

-5. Break up the conventional layout
+15. Break up the conventional layout

 Having the beds facing away from each other helps to give each child a different persecutive, a wall to call their own.

-6. Mix and match individual styles
+16. Mix and match individual styles

 Your kids may have to share a room, but that's as far as it has to go.
 If you have one messy, one tidy, one boy, one girl, one explorer and one ballerina then fill the room with different room accessories and bedding.

-7. Coordinate the bedding
+17. Coordinate the bedding

-8. Welcome a feature wall for storage
+18. Welcome a feature wall for storage

 Balance a twin set up with a feature wall for toy storage ideas and bookshelves.
 The curated wall provides plenty of space for double everything, from baby toys through to artwork and more grown-up accessories.

-9. Mismatch sheets and accessories to differentiate
+19. Mismatch sheets and accessories to differentiate

 It is amazing the impact that coloured bedding can have on a room.
 If your kids have their heart set on a theme in the room, just make sure the bedding centres around it like in this nautical bedroom.

-10. Add one harmonious accent colour
+20. Add one harmonious accent colour

 Inject a hit of colour that both children like, to add a harmonious accent colour.
 A colour such as brilliant yellow will prove timeless as they grow, meaning you won't need to refresh every year as they grow out of baby pink or baby blue.

-11. Maximise floor space with bunk beds
+21. Maximise floor space with bunk beds

-Bunk beds make the most out of the floor space, which is important when you have double the clothes, toys and personality in a room.
+Bunk beds make the most out of the floor space in shared bedroom ideas, which is important when you have double the clothes, toys and personality in a room.
 It also means that siblings can operate in different spheres.

-12. Include plenty of desk space for them to work in peace
+22. Include plenty of desk space for them to work in peace

 Siblings who share rooms have to sleep together, dress together and play together, so it is healthy to give them some space to themselves.
 Make sure to include choose a desk with plenty of space so they can complete there homework on their own without their sibling pestering them.

-13. Personalise everything
+23. Personalise everything

 So you don't get into ‘but that's mine' arguments, personalise everything where possible.
-Fun wall art, bedding embroidery and even painted signs above each of there beds are all great ways to show the divide in the room, whilst keeping everything else the same.
+Fun bedroom wall decor, bedding embroidery and even painted signs above each of their beds are all great ways to show the divide in the room, whilst keeping everything else the same.

-14. Add extra privacy with a tent
+24. Add extra privacy with a tent